Lady Annabel Goldsmith: Annabel's and the Birleys

 On 10 March 1954, at the age of 19, she married businessman Mark Birley at the Caxton Hall register office in London.
-Birley famously paid tribute to her by naming in her honour his renowned nightclub, Annabel's, which opened on 4 June 1963 and was run by Birley for more than forty years.
+Birley famously paid tribute to her by naming in her honour his nightclub, Annabel's, which opened on 4 June 1963 and was run by Birley for more than forty years.
 During the 1960s, Lady Annabel was a constant presence at Annabel's, known as one of the grandest nightclubs of the sixties and seventies, where she entertained guests ranging from Ted and Robert F. Kennedy to Frank Sinatra, Prince Charles, Richard Nixon, and Muhammad Ali.
 "I used to be there every night, even when I had three small children to take to school the next day.
 It was like a second home to me", she recalled.

-She raised her three children with Birley at Pelham cottage.
+She raised her three children with Birley at Pelham Cottage.
 Her eldest son Rupert, who was born on 20 August 1955, studied at Eton College and Christ Church, Oxford.
 In 1986, he disappeared off the coast of Togo in West Africa, where he was presumed drowned.
 "There really is nothing worse than losing a child – and there is something special about your first-born", she said, adding that, "Because I was so young when Rupert was born ... we were more like good friends than mother and son."
 Her second son Robin (b.
 19 February 1958) is a businessman, whose face was disfigured as a child when he was mauled by a tigress at John Aspinall's private zoo.
 Having let him go near the pregnant tigress, Lady Annabel said, "It was my own fault.
 I was, am, angry with myself."
 Her first daughter India Jane (born 14 January 1961), the granddaughter of society portrait painter Sir Oswald Birley, is an artist.

 The Birleys separated in 1972 and later divorced in 1975 after the birth of her second child with James Goldsmith.
 "Our breakup was because of Mark's infidelities, not because I fell in love with Jimmy", she told Vanity Fair writer Maureen Orth after Birley's death.
 Revealing that Birley had numerous other girlfriends from the beginning of their relationship, she added: "I think he was absolutely incapable of being faithful.
 He was a serial adulterer.
 Like a butterfly, he had to seduce every woman."

-Despite their divorce, the two remained best friends and soulmates, talking to each other every day and holidaying together until Birley's death in August 2007.
+Despite their divorce, the two remained best friends, talking to each other every day and holidaying together until Birley's death in August 2007.
 Birley said they were "the true loves of each other's lives".